-Heavy ropes training has been a pretty hot topic in the fitness world for the last few years.
+Heavy ropes training, similar to this battle ropes / TRX Training, has been a pretty hot topic in the fitness world for the last few years.
 A once unique tool that caught people’s eye, now everywhere from commercials to UFC highlight films.
 My goal in this article to explain the basics and show you some of the advanced techniques that we have been using at our gym over the last few years.

 Developed by John Brookfield, the Battle Ropes system is incredible, versatile and powerful.
 The ropes can be manipulated for various training goals to accommodate a wide variety of people.
 Over the past few years I have seen physical therapists use them with patients, coaches use them with elite athletes and everyone else in between.
 The cool part about the ropes is that there is almost zero risk for injury, very little learning curve and it is a stimulus that is unlike anything else.

 Relax – learning to relax under stress is vital.
 So many people grip the ropes hard and tense up their body which leads to quick exhaustion.
 Grip the rope lightly, relax your arms, shoulders, torso, and even your face.
 You will be able to move faster and maintain intensity for longer periods of time.

 Breath – This goes hand and hand with being able to relax.
 Rope exercises are 100% output, meaning there is no rest.
 Typical exercises have a rest point, that allow relaxation and consistent breathing patterns.
 Novices to rope training hold their breath and hurt their performance.
 Try and match your movement with your breathing pattern.
 As speed and intensity increases, your breathing should match.